Bunlong/react-papaparse/README.md

 ### 🎀 CSVDownloader

-If you want to open your CSV-file in Excel, you might want to set `bom={true}`, default is `false`.
+If you want to open your CSV-file in Excel, you might want to set `bom={true}` or `bom`, default is `false`.
 This option adds the so called BOM byte `'\ufeff'` to the beginning of your CSV-file and tells Excel that the encoding is UTF8.

 #### Button